SheetJS/sheetjs/README.md

 The complete single-file version is generated at `dist/xlsx.full.min.js`

+`dist/xlsx.core.min.js` omits codepage library (no support for XLS encodings)

 A slimmer build is generated at `dist/xlsx.mini.min.js`.
 Compared to full build:
 - codepage library skipped (no support for XLS encodings)
-- XLSX compression option not currently available
-- no support for XLSB / XLS / Lotus 1-2-3 / SpreadsheetML 2003
+- no support for XLSB / XLS / Lotus 1-2-3 / SpreadsheetML 2003 / Numbers
 - node stream utils removed

 </details>